phinguyen44/huwiwidown/README.md

 This file is first created when generating a new template.
 It contains all the relevant meta-information (e.g. name, thesis title, advisor names).
-You will need to fill out the sections at the top of the page, which will then auto- populate your "Title Page" and "Declaration of Authorship".
+You will need to fill out the sections at the top of the page, which will then auto-populate your "Title Page" and "Declaration of Authorship".
 If you are also familiar with the YAML header, you can also add additional LaTeX parameters or decide whether you want to add optional pages to your thesis such as the "Acknowledgements" section or the "List of Tables".